lucas42/lucos_monitoring/README.md

 `docker-compose up --no-build`

 ## Building
-The build is configured to run on CircleCI when a commit is pushed to the master branch in github.
+The build is configured to run on CircleCI when a commit is pushed to the `main` branch in github.

 ## Running Tests
 `rebar3 do eunit --cover, cover`